hauleth/hauleth/content/post/eli5-ownership.md

 ## Not all notes are worth borrowing

-Sometimes this whole process of lending and then receiving a note back is much more complicated then just cloning the whole note for someone else.
+Sometimes this whole process of lending and then receiving a note back is much more complicated than just cloning the whole note for someone else.
 Imagine that you are in school and friend wants to copy your homework.
 What you do is lend your homework to him, and with caution he can clone it on his own.
 This is what Rust's `Clone` trait provides - a method to clone content of struct without moving